open-cloud/open-cloud.github.io.old/0_overview.md

 providers.
-Today, these include OpenStack (Nova, Neutron, Keystone, Ceilometer, and Glance), EC2, HyperCache and RequestRouter (proprietary CDN services from Akamai), ONOS and OpenVirtex (a network operating system and network hypervisor, respectively), and Syndicate (a research storage service built on top of S3, Dropbox, HyperCache, and Google App Engine).
+Today, these include OpenStack (Nova, Neutron, Keystone, Ceilometer, and Glance), EC2, HyperCache and RequestRouter (proprietary CDN services from Akamai), ONOS and OpenVirtex (a network operating system and network hypervisor, respectively), Syndicate (a research storage service built on top of S3, Dropbox, HyperCache, and Google App Engine), and CORD (a telco central office re-architected as a datacenter, which includes virtualized access services, including vOLT, vCPE, and vBNG).
 We have also prototyped multi-tenant services using several open source projects, including Cassandra, Kairos, Swift, and Nagios.